dtolb/blog_posts/signal/README.md

 * Launching an appreticeship program
 * An idea to take folks from diverse backgrounds to help new developers learning to code in real environment
+* Partering with code.org and code2040 to provide schooling to anyone that wants